Life Is Full of Financial

 However, these days, many people’s retirements last approximately 20 years, which may stretch these combined income sources thin.
 If you are approaching retirement, finding ways to maximize your retirement savings and investments now is wise.
 Try using our online retirement calculator to estimate your potential retirement savings and compare it to your anticipated basic expenses in retirement.

 When it comes to retirement planning, there’s no one-size-fits-all solution.
 Consider connecting with the LPL Financial Advisors at ENB Financial Services for a free financial consultation.
 Together, you can look at your current portfolio, discuss your needs for retirement, and explore strategies and financial products that could support your financial security later in life.

 We understand that you want to provide for your loved ones in the future, and take steps to protect the legacy you’ve worked hard to build.
 There are many different options for transferring assets to the people and causes you care most about.
-Here are some estate planning strategies that the team at ENB Money Management can help you explore:
+Here are some estate planning strategies that the team at ENB Wealth Solutions can help you explore:

 Establishing a financial legacy is a highly personal process that depends on a unique array of factors.
 At Ephrata National Bank, our friendly team members are here to provide support and information all along the way.
 Feel free to stop by one of our convenient community banking offices or call us at (877) 773-6605 to schedule an appointment.

 Hopefully the information provided above was helpful.
 If you want more information on a specific topic, have a question we didn’t address, or would like to discuss your specific financial needs and objectives with one of our team members, we are here for you.
 You can start by visiting our customer support page, where you can search for more information on our website, find a phone number to call, or send us your question or help request.
 You can also stop by one of our local community banking offices and speak with one of our team members.